wossenu2123/About-me/README.md

 # About-me.....
-It describes some informatioln about Wossenu Weretaw
+It describes some information about Wossenu Weretaw